 Take Home Message

-Although our bodies are perfectly designed to detoxify on their own we are living in a more toxic world than at any time in our history.
-Because of this I do believe that our bodies can use all the support they can get.
-We can easily accomplish this by decreasing our exposures to toxic substances while bringing in as much of the good stuff as possible.
-On top of this we can take one week per season where we hit the reset button, clean up our diets, and allow our body a chance to get back on track.
+You can easily accomplish this by decreasing your exposure to toxic substances while bringing in as much of the good stuff as possible.
+On top of your daily efforts, I suggest taking one week per season where you can hit the reset button, clean up your diet, and allow your body a chance to get back on track.

 I love to use the Environmental Working Group as my go-to for all things related to getting toxic substances out of my life.